Building for 2050

 context

-This research project presents a unique opportunity to gather evidence in support of a route map for the housebuilding sector to accelerate a market led response to the delivery of low cost, low carbon homes.
+The research project presented a unique opportunity to gather evidence in support of a route map for the housebuilding sector to accelerate a market-led response to the delivery of low cost, low carbon homes.

 Project Context